BICENTENNIAL TRIBUTE

 SCENE 3

-B stands on top of the whipping block in the common room, wearing P’s cap and gown
+B triumphantly stands on top of the whipping block, wearing P’s cap and gown

-B: My crew - Clare, Dorset, Delawarr - thanks for being there and not setting Pomposus aflame - lastly, it’s up to us youth - Scions of the Nation - to ensure Ida is never lost to Fame!
+B: To my crew - Clare, Dorset, Delawarr, Long - thanks for minding the communal flammables and your restraint in not setting the plebian, albeit now under control, Pomposus aflame - and lastly, it’s up to us youth - Scions of the Nation - to ensure Ida is never lost to Fame!

 l